 Not only do scrap tires provide breeding grounds for disease-carrying mosquitoes, but they also pose extreme fire risks for nearby communities that could potentially threaten water supplies and air quality.
 Tires are a perfect example of political inefficiency.
 Small tweaks to state policy could drastically reduce the number of tires in our state, but special interest groups often get in the way of that occurring

-Staff at THP has advocated for several bills in Texas 85th Legislative Session.
+Staff at THP advocated for several bills in Texas 85th Legislative Session.
 They include:

 This bill relates to penalties for certain littering offenses.
-It provides a judge the option to give a litterer 60 hours of community service to be spent picking up litter in his community.
+It provides a judge the option to give a convitcted litterer up to 60 hours of community service to be spent picking up litter or assisting in a recycling community within his county of residence.
 We believe this measure will help deter repeat offenders and provide a just punishment to fit an often overlooked crime.

 This bill relates to the creation of an advisory panel to study and compile a report on best management practices and funding mechanisms for the prevention, mitigation, and abatement of windblown and waterborne litter and illegal dumping in communities.
 We believe this measure will help reduce government inefficiencies (and duplicities) by bringing together many of the local and state entities whose are charged with combating litter and illegal dumping.

 House Bill 1437, filed by Representative Gene Wu, D - Houston.
 (LEFT PENDING IN COMMITTEE)